user profile avatar

 Bio

 Hello!
-My name is Kavya and I'm a sophomore undergraduate at the University of Illinois Urbana-Champaign for Mechanical Engineering, pursuing a minor in Business.
+My name is Kavya and I'm a sophomore undergraduate at the University of Illinois Urbana-Champaign for Mechanical Engineering, with a minor in Tech & Management.
 I love architecture, Formula 1, and hope to use my engineering skills to create human-centered and sustainable solutions to problems.
-I am a member of UIUC's Formula Electric car team (working in the Aerodynamic and Chassis subteams) and in high school was on NNHS' competitive robotics team (FRC League).
+I'm a member of UIUC's Baja SAE team and in high school was on NNHS' competitive robotics team (FRC League).
 I was CSO, Mechanical Build Leader, Drive Coach, and Chairman's Lead.
 With COVID halting the competition season, I co-founded a free, online tutoring program, called AMP, that paired high schoolers with elementary schoolers over Zoom to tutor, mentor, or hang out.
 As interest in AMP grew, our project expanded into a city, state, and inter-state program.
 AMP turned into “summer cAMP”, with 100 high school-aged counselors and 200 elementary students.
 We launched a free, 8-week, virtual summer camp.
 I was AMP's head administrator, marketing lead, and mentor.
 I learned how to manage large-scale logistics and create a network with nearly 60 organizations.
 Using my leadership, management, and engineering skills, I aim to use my education to help those around me.
 Just like our AMP project, I hope to make a positive impact to as many people as I can.
 Specifically, through sustainable innovation new technology can help people while replacing harmful practices of the past.
 Technologies like EVs, renewable fuel for planes, and sustainable housing + development are some areas of interest where I want to make an impact.

 Education